byui-cse/itm300-course/source/module-03/project-lab.md

 ## Product Objective

 You will be connecting your website with AWS Cognito.
 Cognito will allow you to register users, store usernames and passwords, and login and logout.
-For this lab we'll be creating cognito user pool, create users, learn about the hosted UI, and connect the website to cognito to allow us to get a JWT token after authenticating with cognito.
+For this lab we'll be creating Cognito user pool, create users, learn about the hosted UI, and connect the website to Cognito to allow us to get a JWT token after authenticating with Cognito.

 ## Open up the lab evironment